dannysmith/charlie-laptop/README.md

 * Copies the charlie desktop backgrounds to `~/Pictures`.
 * Clears out the macOS dock.
 * Sets Terminal.app to use the _Pro_ theme.

-## TODO

-* [ ] Actually test it out on a clean/reset laptop.
-* [ ] Do we want to configure a nice vim setup by default (with [a theme, plugin manager and some basic plugins as a minimum](https://github.com/dannysmith/dotfiles/blob/master/vimrc)).
-* [ ] Do we want to standardize on a default shell prompt for better pairing?
-* [ ] Do we want to standardize on Zshell instead of bash?
-* [ ] Check that it's actually idempotent - can we run it twice in a row without errors?

 ## Credits